Skip to main content

 Does break-even include marketing spend?

 If marketing is truly variable with each marginal unit (pure performance spend), include it in variable cost.
 If it is a monthly retainer, treat it as fixed.
 Misclassification is the top reason break-even outputs disagree between teams.
+For this guide, check the formulas, examples, and source links on the page before relying on the result.
+The main risk is using the right calculation with the wrong base, date, tax rule, or cost definition, which can produce a confident but misleading number.

 Should depreciation be in fixed costs?

 For cash planning, some founders exclude non-cash depreciation; for accounting completeness, include it when matching GAAP views.
 Pick the definition that matches the decision you are making.
+For this guide, check the formulas, examples, and source links on the page before relying on the result.
+The main risk is using the right calculation with the wrong base, date, tax rule, or cost definition, which can produce a confident but misleading number.

 How do discounts affect break-even?